elotroalex/chiens/_texts/translation.md

 - {:.sp} The Archbishop.

-- Come on, I like pretty furry animals: please don't kill the cats.
+- Come on, I like animals with beautiful fur: don't kill the cats.
 - Ooha.
 Brrooha.
 Oo-oo-ah.

 *(The gods all touch their foreheads and point to the archbishop to indicate that he has lost his mind.)*